If you’re looking to hike the Appalachian Trail or any other thru-hiking trail, you might be wondering how hiking affects muscle growth.

 Make Sure to Work Your Upper Body With Daily Calisthenics

-Doing things like push-ups, sit-ups, and dips are all great exercises to do on the trail with little to no equipment needed and will help you maintain some level of upper body muscle mass.
+Doing things like push-ups, sit-ups, and dips are all great exercises on the trail with little to no equipment needed and will help you maintain some upper body muscle mass.

 Tendency to Overeat Continues For Months

 If you don’t change your diet when you finish your thru-hike, you might gain a lot of weight.
 This is because our bodies naturally store fat after intense physical activity stops.

 When attempting to break unhealthy food habits that may have developed on the trail, you must consider these elements while balancing your nutritional needs.

 It’s critical to evaluate weight changes after a trek objectively in order to have a healthy relationship with your body.
 This implies that beginning and stopping a hike leads to two unavoidable natural results: weight loss and weight gain.